BhagyashreeBlitzy/hao-backprop-test/blitzy/documentation/Input Prompt.md

-Can you create a nodejs tutorial project that features one end point '/hello' that returns  "Hello world" to the calling HTTP client?
+Can you create a node js tutorial project that features one end point '/hello' that returns  "Hello world" to the calling HTTP client?